It’s no secret that the market for online courses is big – and it’s getting bigger.

 As a matter of fact: if you come up with an idea for an online course, and you can’t find someone selling a course similar to what you want to offer, I’d find a new course.

-Of course there are specific strategies for figuring out what to create an online course about…
+Of course, there are specific strategies for figuring out what to create an online course about…

-Why do people buy online courses?
-The short answer is because they’ve got a problem – and they want to solve it.
+People buy courses because they’ve got a problem – and they want to solve it.